 Buenaventura’s total silver production in 2018 was 26.8 Moz, and they are forecasting a range of 22-25 Moz for 2019.
 However, I believe total silver production for Buenaventura in 2019 will likely be at the lower end of the range at 22-23 Moz.

 Moreover, the largest primary silver mine in Peru is the Uchucchacu Mine.
-Because it’s production has fallen considerably this year, it has impacted the country’s silver output quite negatively.
+Because its production has fallen considerably this year, it has impacted the country’s silver output quite negatively.
 The Peru Ministry of Energy and Mines just released their May 2019 metal production report showing that the country’s silver mine supply is down 10.6 % versus the same period last year:

 Furthermore, Mexico’s INEGI reported a 4% decline in the country’s silver production in the first four months of the year.
 However, that doesn’t include the loss of silver production due to the shutdown of the Penasquito Mine on April 29th, (which lasted until June 17th).
 It will be interesting to see what Mexico’s total silver production will be for the first half of 2019 versus the same period last year.

 Lastly, the lower silver price trend over the past five years has put a great deal of pressure on the primary silver mining industry.
 While the industry has been able to cut costs and become more efficient in dealing with weaker silver and base metal prices, there’s no wiggle room left for the majority of these companies.
-Which is why I believe investors should pay close attention to the silver price as it is one of the most undervalued assets in the market.
+This is why I believe investors should pay close attention to the silver price as it is one of the most undervalued assets in the market.